Asana-offline-activation-guide/.github/README.md

-Offline setup guide for activating Asana desktop app.
+Download Asana for free and organize your team tasks, projects, and deadlines in one place with this intuitive desktop app.